-So how can you make your mark and add tremendous value without compromising your sanity and well-being?
-These tips can help:
+So how can we feel like you’re making our mark and adding value without compromising our well-being?
+These Microsteps can help:

 Pause before you say yes

 In a quest to be indispensable, some people bite off more than they can chew.
 If being a “yes to everything” person is leading you to the brink of burnout, the first step is to understand what’s causing your inability to set boundaries in your work, says clinical psychologist Michelle Golland, Psy.D.
 Could it be, for instance, that you’re a people-pleaser, and you have a long-held belief that saying no will lead to rejection?
 Or does it come down to a need to control, and not trusting your colleagues to do a good job if you let them take the lead?
 Once you’re clear with yourself about your motivation, you may be more willing to let things go.
 Spoiler alert: Having too much on your plate can compromise the quality of your work, and that’s not a good strategy for winning over your boss — or anyone else.